I) Instructions to create the "Parameters.txt" file

 BALL1_MASS 0.0

-Back to our explanation, after those three blocks, the next group is:
+After these blocks, the next group is:

 PISTON_MASS 10